 - Walking through the ver lively street of Centro Habana observing the colorful street life

 Central Havana is noisy and bustling by both day and by night.
 This used to be a zone mainly inhabited by workers and the lower middle class.
 The monuments that adorn the streets here are important sculptures of great beauty and elegance!

-Known as the, "city outside the walls" ("ciudad de extramuros"), "Centro Habana" symbolises a new era.
+Known as the "city outside the walls" (ciudad de extramuros), "Centro Habana" symbolizes a new era.
 Here, you can see how the architecture and lifestyle changed, including influences of other cultures that have left their landmark in this part of Havana.

 Capitol of Havana

-The other piece is a wonderful peplica of a diamond of 25 carat (which replaced the original for safety), located just beneath the imposing dome, from which all distances are measured in the country.
+The other piece is a wonderful replica of a diamond of 25 carats (which replaced the original for safety), located just beneath the imposing dome, from which all distances are measured in the country.

 In 1847, a wave of Chinese came to Havana to work on the sugar and coffee plantations.
 Their shrewd business skills helped them to prosper quickly and soon they formed their own neighborhood within the city.

 The "Barrio Chino" in Havana is located between the streets of "Amistad" and "Dragones".
 The first businesses were an inn and a fruit stand.
 Later followed businesses like laundries, restaurants and casinos - converting Havana Chinatown in one of the most important districts in the area.